jammeryhq/gridsome-starter-articles/README.md

 ## About the starter

-The articles starter is built with tailwindcss.
+Gridsome starter that is ideal for articles/tutorials that uses markdown for the content and Tailwind CSS for the styles.

 ## Key features